Policy Pub Returns with Virtual “Pubinars” for Fall

 You can register for this webinar free of charge at this link.
 After registering, you will receive a Zoom link to join the webinar on September 14 at 5:30 p.m.

 Unlike Zoom meetings where every participant is visible to all others “in the room,” the webinar format features a moderator and a presenter on screen, sharing visual materials related to the topic of the night.
 Attendees can choose to submit questions or comments through a written chat option to interact with the facilitator, speaker and other attendees.

 The remaining Policy Pub sessions for the fall shift focus to other key topics for our time.

-For more information about Policy Pub and details on each session, visit this link.
+For more information about Policy Pub, visit this link.